arbor-sim/arbor/doc/contrib/index.rst

 * We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or any other characteristic.
 * Please avoid using overtly provoking aliases or nicknames that might detract from a friendly, safe and welcoming environment for all.
 * Please be kind and courteous.
-There’s no need to be mean or rude.
+There's no need to be mean or rude.
 * Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 * Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.